minecraft-access/minecraft-access/docs/content/setup/modpack.md

 This modpack is an unofficial community project created by [@BrailleBennett](https://github.com/BrailleBennett).
 It was made for the Fabric mod loader for usage on the client side only.
-Here is a link to its [official Modrinth page](https://modrinth.com/modpack/vi-access), where you can read more about it.
+Here is a link to its [Modrinth page](https://modrinth.com/modpack/vi-access), where you can read more about it.

 ## Optional Screenreader